 The high school maintains a CLOSED LUNCH POLICY.
 Students are expected to go directly to and from the commons at lunch.
 You are required to remain in the commons during your assigned lunch period.
-You may not bring food items from local restaurants into the building for breakfast, lunch or snacks.
+You may not bring food items or have food items delivered from local restaurants into the building for breakfast, lunch or snacks.
 Before school, breakfast is available in the cafeteria.
 We offer a wide variety of hot and cold breakfast menu items.
 Each student has a thirty minute lunch period.
 The Snack Shack is open to all students during lunch, both ala carte and complete lunches are available.
 No student is allowed to take food or beverages of any kind out of the cafeteria.
 Be considerate of other students by keeping the tables clean, depositing all disposable litter in the waste containers and returning all trays, dishes and silverware to the dishwasher window.
 Should any non-disposable items be placed in a trash container (on purpose or accidentally), they must be retrieved or the student will be charged the cost for replacement.
 Breakfast and lunch prices will be announced at the start of school.

 Breakfast and Lunches are served as part of the total educational program at Barberton City Schools.
 There is financial help available for all students' families who cannot afford the price of the meal.
-Paper applications can be obtained from your school office or by going to the Barberton Ceity School district homepage.
-NEW this year, families can apply on-line by going to: barberton.sdms2.com, click on register, select I am a parent and follow the prompts.
+This includes a hot regular lunch, pizza lunch or sub lunch.
+Snack Shack or alacarte are not included with free/reduced lunch program.
+Paper applications can be obtained from your school office or by going to the Barberton City School district homepage.
+Families can apply online by going to: payschoolscentral.com, click on register, select I am a parent and follow the prompts.
 You must have your child(ren's) student ID number to take advantage of this option.
-A NEW APPLICATION MUST BE COMPLETED EACH SCHOOL YEAR.
-Children who were free or reduced last year, but do not have a current application on file, will automatically change to paid lunch status.
+A NEW APPLICATION MUST BE COMPLETED EACH SCHOOL YEAR BEFORE SEPTEMBER 25, 2020.
+Children who were free or reduced last year, will need to login to payschoolscentral.com and update their information.
+Students will automatically change to paid lunch status if application is not updated before September 25, 2020.

 Students are permitted to pay for their meals in advance.
 Pre-payment can be made by sending cash or check made payable to the school cafeteria.
-Barberton City Schools also offers PayForIt Program.
-To access this convenient program, log onto www.payforit.net and select the "sign up" option from the menu.
+Barberton City Schools also offers PaySchools Central Program.
+To access this convenient program, log onto www.payschoolscentral.com and select the "sign up" option from the menu.
 The screen will guide you through the process to establish your account.
 We strongly encourage families to sign up for the auto Replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
 This will ensure your child(ren) will always have funds to purchase their meals.
 IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR LUNCHES.
-NO ONE IS ALLOWED TO EAT IN ANY OFFICE OR CLASSROOM (EXCEPT HOME EC.)